 We're all unique and that’s what sets our books apart so don’t be afraid to approach research in the way that suits you best.
 Whether you use research to spark initial ideas or to drive your narrative forward, the time invested in it will ultimately reap rewards in terms of the quality of your finished book.

-If you’d like more help on researching, plotting or writing your book, check out my course: How to Write a Novel: From Idea to First Draft to Finished Manuscript.
+For more details, check out How to Write a Novel: From Idea to Book